Galba schirazensis: Ecology and transmission of diseases

 Galba schirazensis is often amphibious and there is a terrestrial trend.
 They are sometimes anthropophilous.
 Mixed populations of Galba truncatula and Galba schirazensis have already been described in the field.
 Self-fertilization has been verified to be the normal fertilisation process in Galba schirazensis.
 They are hatching from eggs.
 The shape of egg cluster is kidney- to banana-like, the more curved, elongated and narrow the more numerous are the eggs inside.
 There are around 6–14 eggs in cluster.

 Researchers believed that, unlike the similar species Galba truncatula, Galba schirazensis did not transfer Fasciola hepatica (i.e. was not able to transmit fascioliasis).
 However, results published in 2017 found that Galba schirazensis was harbouring rediae of Fasciola hepatica in Ecuador and could be an intermediate host.

 Human use

-This hitherto overlooked species has been distorting results of fasciolid specificity/susceptibility analyses as well as the geographical distribution of the disease.
+This species has been distorting results of fasciolid specificity/susceptibility analyses as well as the geographical distribution of the disease.
 Galba schirazensis can be used as a useful biomarker of foreign livestock introduction.
-Galba schirazensis offers an outstanding laboratory model for studies on genomics and proteomics about susceptibility/resistance in Fasciola hepatica/lymnaeid interaction.
+Galba schirazensis offers a laboratory model for studies on genomics and proteomics about susceptibility/resistance in Fasciola hepatica/lymnaeid interaction.